-Here’s my famous paintings and artists favorites from around the world.
-Deep in to the mind of the artist and their artwork and be inspired by some of the greatest minds of the world of art.
+I love to get deep into the mind of the artist and their artwork and be inspired by some of the greatest minds of the world of art.

-I have visited almost all Museums in London and in other cities in the UK but I am always looking for places I never been before.
+I have visited almost all the Museums in London and in other cities in the UK but I am always looking for places I never been before.

 Famous paintings and Artists